molly-yan/world_recipe_generator/README.md

 I hope you were able to see our email about the major problem our project ran into this Monday.

+Our application is a world recipe generator.
+You select which country you come from, which country's cuisine you would like to try.
+It will display the flags of both countries, and display a meal from the desired country, including an image of the food, and an embeded youtube video of how to prepare that meal from the desired country.

 Some of our backend code is in the DjangularPrototype folder.
 Some of the code that would be added to this was lost, but the general structure of what is in there now is what our final project backend code would have looked like.